Lay3rLabs/wavs-eas/components/eas-compute/README.md

 # EAS Compute Demo

-Shows how to perform over EAS Attestations.
+TODO:
+- Update to query something from the onchain indexer
+- Does a basic calculation over that data